 “I feel one can say with some conviction that no man should willingly leave his home to fight, wound, maim or kill other men about whom he knows little and whom he certainly does not hate.
 When all men refuse to commit such follies the foundations of a true civilisation will have only just started to be laid.”

-- Sam Sutcliffe, circa 1974 (extracted from War: The Somme, Part Five of this memoir)
+- Sam Sutcliffe, circa 1974 (extracted from his Memoir)

-Sunday, 17 June 2018
+Sunday, 15 July 2018

 For details of how to buy Sam’s full Memoir(1) in paperback or e-book & excerpted Gallipoli & Somme episode & etc mini-e-books & reader reviews see right-hand column